AnotherSamWilson/fastshap/README.md

 ### Installation

-This package can be installed using either pip or conda, through
+This package can be installed using pip:
-conda-forge:

 ``` bash
 # Using pip